shaunlee/simpleconf/README.md

 ## interfaces

-#### Get whole configurations, in case of dump the database
+#### Get whole configurations

 `GET /db`

-Returns raw JSON
+Returns raw JSON, in case of dump the database, don't use it often

 #### Get values with key path